zmtcreative/markdown-reader/README.md

 ## About

-This is a Markdown Reader written in Go using the Wails + Svelte framework.
+This is a Markdown Reader written in Go using the Wails framework